gurupratap-matharu/machine-learning-classification-MNIST-dataset/README.md

 * We'll validate our predictions against our test dataset and conclude our learnings

-### 1. We'll learn how to analyz mis-interpreted digits
+### 1. We'll learn how to analyze mis-interpreted digits
 ![Misinterpreted 3s and 5s](https://raw.githubusercontent.com/gurupratap-matharu/machine-learning-classification-MNIST-dataset/master/images/misinterpreted_3s_and_5s.png)

 ### 2. To find where our classifier is making mistakes we'll plot the confusion matrix to pin down the error